LivingLegacyMedia/vowbound/chapter_16.md

 From across the hall, Perin's voice emerged, broken and raw: "She saw it happen.
 She was supposed to stay hidden, but she followed us.
 She saw everything."

 "She's smart," Cassian said.
-"She'll stay safe."

-"She's eight."
-Perin's voice cracked.
-"And she just watched them take me again.
-After you saved me.
-After I thought... after we thought..."
+"She'll find help.
+She knows where the safe houses are—"

+"She's eight years old!"
+Perin's shout echoed off the stone walls.
+"She watched them drag her father away in chains.
+Again.
+After everything—after you saved me, after I thought we were finally safe, after she finally stopped having nightmares—" His voice broke.
+"She was supposed to stay hidden.
+She promised me.
+But she followed anyway because she wanted to see her papa be brave."

+The silence that followed was suffocating.

-"We tried," Mira said firmly.
-"We freed eight people.
-Maybe more, if the eleven damaged ones can rebuild themselves."
+"We freed eight people," Mira said finally, but her voice was hollow.
+"Maybe more, if the eleven damaged ones can rebuild themselves."

 "And how many got recaptured?"
 Perin's laugh was bitter.
 "How many died?
 I saw that woman's head hit the stone.
 She wasn't moving after."